 Review all current and past employee information in your payroll system.
 You may wish to consult the link below for templates and guides that you can use to ensure that you have the required information.

-The total of the Creditor’s list should agree with the General Ledger Accounts Payable liability amount and you will need to reconcile any discrepancies.
+The total of the Creditor’s list should agree with the General Ledger Accounts Payable liability amount.
+You will need to reconcile any discrepancies.
 Ensure that payments have been processed and reconciled with supplier statements.

 The total amount on the Debtor’s ageing list should agree to the General Ledger balance.
-You may need to create a provision for bad debts as well as write off any uncollectible amounts.
-Consult www.ato.gov.au for more information on the specific treatment of bad debts.
+You may need to create a provision for bad debts as well as write off any un-collectable amounts.
+Consult http://www.ato.gov.au. for more information on the specific treatment of bad debts.

-If you have accruals you will need to do a reconciled schedule of amounts owing at year end such as pay as you go income instalments, rent payable and wages payable.
+If you have accruals you will need to do a reconciled schedule of amounts owing at year end.
+This includes pay as you go income instalments, rent payable and wages payable.